ibm-cloud-docs/power-iaas/pricing.md

 In the following monthly usage example, the customer purchases a {{site.data.keyword.powerSys_notm}} instance that has one core with 8 GB of memory, a 150 GB disk, and is running AIX 7200-03-02, at a base price of $250.57 per month ($0.343 per hour).
 As the month progresses, the customer adds more memory.
 The new price for the LPAR is $339.45 per month ($0.465 per hour).
 The monthly bill is prorated by the hour for the resources deployed.

 All prices mentioned on this page are illustrative and do not represent the actual amounts used for billing.
-To calculate the exact pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external}.
+To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
+For more information, see [Generating an estimate](/docs/allowlist/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

 | Hours elapsed in a month  | Amount charged                     | LPAR description                       |